AbdelmajidBen/Barcalona_Webpage/README.md

-A Basic clone for barcalona webpage using only html css and some js for animations and dates
+A Basic clone for barcalona webpage using only html css and some js for animations